 This classic taco salad recipe is made with ground beef, onion, green pepper, tomato, kidney beans, cheese, taco chips, and Western dressing.
 Serve this recipe for a summer picnic or take a batch of it along to a potluck.
-You can also find more summer salads like this taco salad recipe here.

 It seems difficult to think how many years this particular recipe has been made for our extended family gatherings.
 I think I can remember it being served as far back as the mid to late 1970’s.
 Taco salad is one of those tasty summer classics that seems to stand the test of time.